gamegos/php-code-sniffer/README.md

 ## Imported Standards

 ### PSR2
-All PSR2 sniffs are imported by default.
+All PSR2 sniffs except `Squiz.WhiteSpace.ControlStructureSpacing` are imported by default.
 * `PSR2.ControlStructures.ElseIfDeclaration.NotAllowed` rule type is considered as `error` instead of `warning`.

 ### Generic